 The Johnstone Gallery was a focal point of artistic and social life in Brisbane and when it eventually closed in 1972, there was a very real sense that this was the end of an era.
 The final exhibition was of sculpture by Leonard and Kathleen Shillam.

-The Johnstone Gallery Archive was bequeathed to the Australian Library of Art, State Library of Queensland by Marjorie Johnstone.
-It is an irreplaceable and immensely valuable resource of art, artists, commercial galleries and Australian social history including scrapbooks, correspondence, exhibition catalogues and photographs.
+In 1994 Marjorie Johnstone bequeathed the Johnstone Gallery Archive to the Australian Library of Art, State Library of Queensland.
+Its an irreplaceable and immensely valuable resource of art, artists, commercial galleries and Australian social history including scrapbooks, correspondence, exhibition catalogues and photographs.
 Supporting this is the photographic collection of Arthur Davenport who documented artworks and installations at the Johnstone Gallery from 1964 until 1972.
+The collection is considered of national significance and in 2021 the Johnstone Gallery Archive was added to UNESCO's Australian Memory of the World Register.

 For further reading see our Johnstone Gallery Archive resources